arjun-rai/arjun-rai/README.md

 ## Current Focus

 - Perception systems for robotics
-- LLM applications that are useful beyond the demo
-- Retrieval, recommendation, and semantic search systems
 - Full-stack product engineering with clean UX and reliable backend infrastructure
 - Robotics projects, including battle bot design and testing